cosmo-ray/yirl/README.md

 * add any other cool widget
 * use vulkan/gl
 * fix all broken stuff in curses
-* port to mac os/bsd/haiku, even windows
 * add lisp or any other languge scripting support
-* add a lib over lua api to manipulate entity's as object and handle lifecycle
 * add a tetris module or any other cool game template module
 * add tiled support